MicrosoftDocs/visualstudio-docs/docs/ide/dotfuscator/index.md

 Dotfuscator 6 does not support PreEmptive Analytics, including Check Telemetry.
 However, [Checks][checks-overview] themselves (including [Application Notification][checks-notification] and [Check Actions][checks-actions]) are still supported.

-To use Dotfuscator 6, you will need to [upgrade your configuration file](#steps-config-files) to remove the PreEmptive Analytics settings.
+To use Dotfuscator 6, [upgrade your configuration file](#steps-config-files) to remove the PreEmptive Analytics settings.

-If you were using in-code attributes to configure PreEmptive Analytics, you will need to [remove them from your source code](#steps-attrs-analytics) and rebuild your input assemblies before Dotfuscator 6 can protect those assemblies.
+If you were using in-code attributes to configure PreEmptive Analytics, [remove them from your source code](#steps-attrs-analytics) and rebuild your input assemblies before Dotfuscator 6 can protect those assemblies.

 If you were using Check Telemetry to report when a Check detects an invalid state (such as when [tampering is detected][tamper]), you can replace it with a custom [Application Notification][checks-notification] that reports the incident to [Azure Application Insights][application-insights] or another service of your choice.